On Error Correction for Nonvolatile Processing-In-Memory: Introduction

-Numerous well-established ECCs for memory~\cite{chen1984error}, including non-volatile memory (NVM)~\cite{micheloni2008error}, exist.
-A few studies consider ECCs in the PiM context but ignore errors that occur throughout computation.
-One example extends the MAGIC based processing in (resistive) memory to support two-dimensional diagonal parity bits, enabling fault detection and correction in idle data only, excluding computation-induced errors \cite{leitersdorf2021efficient, kvatinsky2021making}.
-In this paper we will make the distinction between conventional {\em memory} errors, which PiM systems inherit from the underlying memory, and {\em logic} errors, which stem from computing in memory.
-Logic errors do not necessarily always manifest themselves as memory errors, especially when computing continuously in memory without any interruption, where corruptions due to logic errors can easily propagate before periodic ECC checks kick in.
-Another proposal covers Triple-Modular Redundancy (TMR) \cite{leitersdorf2021making} for MAGIC based PiM in ReRAM.
-Here redundancy comes in two different flavors, i.e., time and space.
-The actual computation outcome and the redundant variants are compared against each other, and the majority outcome is deemed as the correct outcome.
-If two computations are faulty, however, it is not possible to detect or correct the error.
-TMR, or a generalized N-modular redundancy, is trivially simple, but incurs a significant space or time overhead.
+Numerous well-established ECCs for memory~\cite{chen1984error}, including NVM~\cite{micheloni2008error}, exist.
+A few studies consider ECCs in the PiM context: One example extends MAGIC based processing in (resistive) memory to support two dimensional parity bits, which enables error detection and correction in idle data only, excluding computation-induced errors \cite{leitersdorf2021efficient, kvatinsky2021making}.
+Another example covers Triple-Modular Redundancy (TMR) \cite{leitersdorf2021making} for MAGIC based PiM in ReRAM.
+Redundancy here comes in two flavors: time and space.
+TMR (or generalized N-modular redundancy) is trivially simple and covers computation-induced errors, but can incur a significant time and/or space overhead.

-In this paper we revisit the ECC design space for PiM, considering both memory and computation induced (i.e., logic) errors.
-Based on our findings, we introduce an error detection and correction pipeline for PiM, taking advantage of basic PiM primitives that can be realized in three representative PiM technologies supporting in-array computing semantics.
-The proposed error detection pipeline allows parity updates in place, while the proposed error correction pipeline uses Hamming code.
-We thereby keep the area and latency overhead at bay and much lower than TMR.
+In this paper we make the distinction between conventional {\em memory} errors, that PiM systems inherit from the underlying memory, and {\em logic} errors, that stem from computing in memory.
+Logic errors do not necessarily always manifest themselves as memory errors, especially when computing continuously in memory without any interruption.
+In this case, corruptions due to logic errors can easily propagate before periodic ECC checks to catch conventional memory errors kick in.
+Accordingly, we revisit the error correction design space for nonvolatile PiM, considering {\em both} memory and logic errors. } To this end, we explore classical self-checking and homomorphic approaches, and introduce several solutions which can guarantee single error correction for three representative nonvolatile PiM technologies supporting in-array computing semantics.